Kreyu/data-table-bundle/README.md

 - extension system used to modify data tables across the entire application;
 - personalization, where user is able to show/hide or even change order of the columns;
 - support for [Doctrine ORM](https://github.com/doctrine/orm) by default, but open to custom implementation;
+- easy theming of every part of the bundle;

 ## Table of contents